-- a) Any outside assistance or intervention, including coaching by voice, signs, etc, may result in elimination, at the discretion of the Judge at C. - b) The rider's trainer or representative may stand near the competition arena to relay the judge's instructions, if necessary. - c) Grades I, II and III helpers may be placed in corners outside the arena for safety reasons.
+- a) any outside assistance or intervention, including coaching by voice, signs, etc, may result in elimination, at the discretion of the Judge at C - b) the rider's trainer or representative may stand near the competition arena to relay the judge's instructions, if necessary - c) grades I, II and III helpers may be placed in corners outside the arena for safety reasons.
 In an emergency, they may give physical assistance.
-Penalties will be at the discretion of the Judge at C, who may eliminate the rider either at the time, or at the conclusion of the test. - d) In Grades I, II and III if circumstances allow, a companion horse may stand adjacent to the arena.
-The position in which it stands can be designated by the steward. - e) In cases where a rider stops the test and receives outside assistance in order to turn a temporarily unsafe situation back into a safe situation (i.e. in case of a lost stirrup) each judge should give 0 for the particular movement but allow the rider to continue the test. - f) If Grade-IV rider is required to wear a blindfold or blacked out glasses, then allowed prior to start of test to enter arena and proceed once each way around the arena.
+Penalties will be at the discretion of the Judge at C, who may eliminate the rider either at the time, or at the conclusion of the test

+- d) in Grades I, II and III if circumstances allow, a companion horse may stand adjacent to the arena.
+The position in which it stands can be designated by the steward - e) in cases where a rider stops the test and receives outside assistance in order to turn a temporarily unsafe situation back into a safe situation (i.e. in case of a lost stirrup) each judge should give 0 for the particular movement but allow the rider to continue the test - f) if Grade IV rider is required to wear a blindfold or blacked out glasses, then permitted prior to start of test to enter arena and proceed once each way around the arena